A Eulogy for my Grandfather

 He taught me that mealtimes could be anything I wanted them to be, with his joyful celebration of soup for dessert.
 Why have ice cream when there’s soup available?
 He never turned down a bowl, something my cousin Alanna and I clearly inherited from him.

 By extrapolation life could be anything you wanted it to be, too.
 While he didn’t understand why I quit my job as a lawyer to start traveling, when this blog turned into a website and a business, he believed I was making a difference.
 (Plus, by then I was telling everyone “I eat soup for a living”, so I am sure that bought me some goodwill).
-I was effecting change without compromising my values, something that mattered to him.
+I was helping people learn new things without compromising my values, something that mattered to him.

 I have handwritten notes from him well into his 90s, encouraging me to keep doing what I was doing.